Help with Handwriting

 The most efficient grip is called the 'dynamic tripod grip'.
 This is where the child holds their pencil between the thumb and index finger, with the pencil supported on the middle finger.
 This grip allows for the pencil to be held firmly, whilst also allowing the child to write freely with no restrictions to movement.
 If a child in reception or year one still has a tendency to hold a pencil in their fist or with four fingers, you could ask them to hold a pom-pom underneath their ring and little finger.
 When they go to pick up their pencil, they will now only be able to use their thumb and two fingers!

 Before setting children off with the activities shown below, ensure that you have taught the correct formation of the focus letter first.
+This will really help with handwriting in the long run.
 You can do this by demonstrating on a whiteboard.
 Model how to sit correctly, show children an efficient pen(cil) grip, where to start the letter and how to form it.
 You should then ask them to practise the letter so that you can check for correct formation.
 Children could:

 write the letter in the air with a finger